t-rex-tileserver/t-rex/README.md

 Run the tests with

-    cargo test --all -- --ignored
+    cargo test --all-features --all -- --ignored

 License